segmentio/segment-docs/src/connections/storage/catalog/databricks/index.md

 ---
-title: Databricks Delta Lake Destination
+title: Databricks Destination
 public: true

 ---
+{% include content/warehouse-ip.html %}

-With the Databricks Delta Lake Destination, you can ingest event data from Segment into the bronze layer of your Databricks Delta Lake.
+With the Databricks Destination, you can ingest event data directly from Segment into your Databricks Lakehouse.

-This page will help you get started with syncing Segment events into your Databricks Delta Lake Destination.
+This page will help you get started with syncing Segment events into your Databricks Destination.

+> success ""
+> Segment has certified the destination for Databricks on AWS and Databricks on Azure.

 ## Getting started